Diseases & Conditions

 Computed tomography (CT) scan.
 A CT scan can provide a detailed image of your child's spine, showing the size, shape, and position of the vertebrae.
 To see the vertebrae better, your doctor may have a 3-D image made from the CT scan.
 This looks like a photograph of the bones.

 Magnetic resonance imaging (MRI) scan.
 Because an MRI can evaluate soft tissues better than a CT scan, an MRI will be done to check for abnormalities of the spinal cord at least once for every patient.
+The age at which the child has an MRI depends on several factors, including:

 Treatment